carneliansearch/carneliansearch.com/src/insights/why-be-a-trustee.md

 #### Scandals in the sector

 Scandals in the Christian sector have highlighted the importance of proper governance, and the consequences when it goes wrong.
 The primary focus of the charity board is to hold the senior leader(s) of the charity to account for the fulfilment of its mission, and to ensure that they break no laws or policies in the pursuit of the same.
-Candidates for trustee roles are increasingly aware of this responsibility – that it rests with the trust board if person or persons in their charity fail to act as they should.
+Candidates for trustee roles are increasingly aware of this responsibility – that it rests with the trust board if a person or persons in their charity fail to act as they should.

 This is ultimately a good thing.
 It is dangerous to have a board filled with trustees unaware of their legal responsibilities and the realities of good governance.
 We want candidates who grasp the size of the task they are taking on.
 But it also means that these same candidates are less likely to take on roles which they view as risky, perhaps because the charity works with children and has complex safeguarding needs, or sits in a sector which has been particularly undermined by scandals.